 MegaRAID is a family of high performance intelligent PCI-to-SCSI host adapters with RAID control capabilities.
-MegaRAID SCSI 320-0 supports Ultra320 and Wide SCSI at data transfer rates up to 320 MB/s, and up to 15 Wide devices and up to seven non-Wide devices.
+MegaRAID SCSI 320-1 has a SCSI channel that supports Ultra320 and Wide SCSI at data transfer rates up to 320 MB/s.
+The SCSI channel supports up to 15 Wide devices and up to seven non-Wide devices.